PEXANE2/azure-docs.tr-tr/articles/marketplace/cloud-partner-portal-orig/cloud-partner-portal-api-creating-offer.md

 <a name="body-example"></a>Gövde örneği
 ------------

-Aşağıdaki örnek, offerid ile bir `contosovirtualmachine`teklif oluşturur.
+Aşağıdaki örnek OfferId ile bir teklif oluşturur `contosovirtualmachine`.

 ### <a name="request"></a>İstek